ab6995/predicting_creditcard_defaulters/README.md

 * PAY_AMT1 to PAY_AMT6: The actual amount the customer paid for each of the last 6 months
 * DEFAULTED: Whether the customer defaulted or not on the 7th month.
 The values are 0 (did not default) and 1 (defaulted)

+#### Questions to be answered:
+1. **Loading and processing the data** : Do Data cleansing and making it to be enhanced to answer the required questions.
+2. **Do the Analysis** : Perform the basic analysis in spark
+3. **Use of spark machine learning lib** : build models using pyspark.ml